tum-esi/wot-sys/README.md

 - `cd` inside the wot-mearmpi folder and run: `npm install`
 - Build: `npm run build`
 - To run the program: `node index.js`
 - Make sure that this script runs automatically on startup.
 Crontab can do this on Linux.
+Run `sudo crontab -e` to get its config
 - The server runs on port 8080